Cockatoo, Moluccan (Salmon-Crested Cockatoo)

 Scientific Name: Cacatua moluccensis

-The Moluccan cockatoo can no longer be imported into the United States due to the Wild Bird Conservation Act of 1992 which was enacted to protect exotic bird species from being manipulated by the international pet trade.
+The Moluccan cockatoo can no longer be imported into the U.S. due to the Wild Bird Conservation Act of 1992, which was enacted to protect bird species threatened by over-collection for the international pet trade.